 Make a measurable difference within an organization committed to social impact.
-Participants in this program will master practical skills from professors with extensive experience in all phases of M&E management, in addition to guest lectures from practitioners in funding and implementing organizations.
+Participants in this program will master practical skills from our project monitoring faculty with extensive experience in all phases of M&E management, in addition to guest lectures from practitioners in funding and implementing organizations.

-The curriculum for the 12-credit online Graduate Certificate in Project Monitoring and Evaluation includes:
+The curriculum for the 12-credit online Graduate Certificate in Project Monitoring and Evaluation includes four courses.

 With the newly acquired M&E knowledge, participants earning this certificate will be able to answer the following questions for their organization more effectively: